cloudflare/cloudflare-docs/content/magic-transit/get-started/configure-tunnels/assign-tunnel-route-priorities.md

 ---
-order:
 pcx-content-type: how-to
+title: Assign tunnel routes
+weight: 0
 ---

 # Assign tunnel routes

-Magic Transit uses a static configuration to route your traffic through [Generic Routing Encapsulation (GRE) tunnels](/about/tunnels-and-encapsulation) from Cloudflare’s edge to your data centers.
+Magic Transit uses a static configuration to route your traffic through [Generic Routing Encapsulation (GRE) tunnels](/magic-transit/about/tunnels-and-encapsulation/) from Cloudflare’s edge to your data centers.

 You must assign a route priority to each GRE tunnel–subnet pair in your GRE configuration using the following guidelines: